The following is an excerpt from my master thesis on the psychological causes of the subprime mortgage crisis.

 We are more concentrated on emotionally salient stimuli and on what people and media around us are talking about.

 Thus, investors might see their brain resources hogged by the “attractive” yields of the subprime borrowers that everybody is talking about, or by the growth targets discussed in the company’s meetings and spend less time in researching what might go wrong.

 Loss Aversion & Ambiguity Aversion

-People have an aversion toward losses and ambiguity, especially under certain circumstances.
+People have an aversion to losses and ambiguity, especially under certain circumstances.

 Maybe this could also be stretched to include the “daily familiarity” we developed with certain securities.
 So for example after years of lucrative gains with CDOs and MBS traders might have felt those securities “reassuringly safe”.